 As Catholics, we are privileged to have a rich sacramental life whereby we can receive sanctifying grace and experience the love of Jesus Christ in a special way.
 Sacraments are not a “thing” to be received, but a life changing event that draws us ever closer to Christ as we continue on our journey of faith.

-During Advent and Lenten seasons Sacred Heart celebrates a communal Penance Service.
-In the Sacrament of Penance, the faithful “obtain from God’s mercy and pardon for having offended Him and at the same time reconciliation with the Church family which they have wounded by their sins and which by charity – example and prayer, seek their conversion.
+Reconciliation ~ In the Sacrament of Penance, the faithful “obtain from God’s mercy and pardon for having offended Him and at the same time reconciliation with the Church family which they have wounded by their sins and which by charity – example and prayer, seek their conversion.
 (Rite of Penance #4) Sacrament of Reconciliation is Saturdays: 2:30pm – 3:30pm and by appointment (call Fr.
 Eric or Fr.
 George).

-Families with children preparing for First Eucharist need to be registered in the parish and be participating in regular classes either in the Faith Formation program or the Catholic school.
-In addition, immediately prior to reception of the sacrament, the child and parent attend sessions to prepare them for reception of the sacrament.
+Families with children preparing for First Eucharist need to be registered in the parish and participating in regular classes either in the Faith Formation program or a Catholic school.
+In addition, the child and parent attend sessions to prepare them for reception of the sacrament.
 It is a diocesan policy that sacramental programs be a two year process.
-For more information please call Sue Sferra, our Faith Formation Team Leader at (727)372-8600 Ext.
-132. Jesus said, “‘I am the living bread which came down from heaven; if any one eats of this bread, he will live for ever; and the bread which I shall give for the life of the world is my flesh ” (John 6:51–52).”
+For more information please call Mary Miller at ext.
+111.

-Those who have been baptized continue on the path of Christian Initiation through the Sacrament of Confirmation.
-In this sacrament they receive the Holy Spirit whom the Lord sent upon the apostles on Pentecost.
-This giving of the Holy Spirit conforms believers more fully to Christ and strengthens them so that they may bear witness to Christ for the building up of his Body in faith and love.
+Those who have been baptized continue on the path of Christian Initiation through the Sacrament of Confirmation, receiving the Holy Spirit whom the Lord sent upon the apostles on Pentecost.
+This giving of the Holy Spirit conforms believers more fully to Christ and strengthens them so that they may bear witness for the building up of his Body in faith and love.
 (Rite of Confirmation #1 and #2).
 Contact Youth Ministers Beth DeBella and Cliff Stodden at ext.
 131.

 Those who receive the sacrament of Holy Orders are consecrated in Christ’s name “to feed the Church by the word and grace of God.”
 Holy Orders is the sacrament through which the mission entrusted by Christ to his apostles continues to be exercised in the Church until the end of time: thus it is the sacrament of apostolic ministry.
-There are three ranks of clergy: bishops (episcopate), priests (presbyterium or ‘elders’), and diaconate.
-Bishops have the care of multiple congregations and appoint, ordain, and discipline priests and deacons.
-Priests have the responsibility of teaching, governing, and providing the sacraments in a given congregation (1 Tim.
-5:17; Jas.
-5:14–15).
-Deacons are the assistants of the bishops and are responsible for teaching and administering certain Church tasks, such as the distribution of food (Acts 6:1–6).
+For information on discerning a vocation to religious life, contact the Diocesan Vocations Office at 727-345-3452.

 Anointing of the Sick